The Maslow CNC is a one-of-a-kind CNC router that lets you work on large workpieces at an unbelievably low price.

 You can also find several interesting projects on Maslow’s community pages that can be used to build upon.

-In addition, Makermade has a facebook group of their own where you can find a community dedicated to just Makermade Maslow CNCs.
+In addition, Makermade has a Facebook group of its own where you can find a community dedicated to just Makermade Maslow CNCs.

 MakerMade also provides a good amount of online resources for helping you with everything related to the Maslow CNC kit.